 - (b) the top of the water closet seat shall be between 450 mm and 480 mm from the floor as shown in Figures 41(b) and 42(c); - (c) have no spring-activated seat; - (d) have a back support where there is no seat lid or tank.
-A back support reduces the chance of imbalance or injury caused by leaning against exposed valves or pipes; - (e) preferably be of the wall-hung or corbel type as it provides additional space at toe level as shown in Figure 39; - (f) where water cistern is used, the cover shall be securely attached; - (g) have flush control: - (i) complying with clause 3.10; - (ii) which is hand-operated and located on the transfer side of the water closet; and - (iii) located not more than 1200 mm from the floor; and - (h) be equipped with a self-closing water spray head connected by a flexible hose beside the water closet seat for cleaning purposes.

-- (1) Preferences for toilet seat heights vary considerably.
+A back support reduces the chance of imbalance or injury caused by leaning against exposed valves or pipes; - (e) preferably be of the wall-hung or corbel type as it provides additional space at toe level as shown in Figure 39; - (f) have flush control: - (i) complying with clause 3.10; - (ii) which is sensor-operated or hand-operated and located on the transfer side of the water closet; and - (iii) located not more than 1200 mm from the floor; and - (g) be equipped with a self-closing water spray head connected by a flexible hose beside the water closet seat for cleaning purposes. - (1) Preferences for toilet seat heights vary considerably.
 Higher seats may be an advantage to some ambulant disabled but a disadvantage to wheelchair users.
 Toilet seats at a height of 450 mm offer a reasonable compromise.
 Thick seats and filler rings are available to adapt standard fixtures to these requirements. - (2) Major problems are encountered by wheelchair users entering and leaving a washroom.
 Within the washroom, sufficient space is required to allow wheelchair users to move freely to and from the various fixtures as shown in Figure 41(a).